judka-uriel/uriel-book/uriel_en.md

 [speech errors](https://en.wikipedia.org/wiki/Speech_error), such as the so-called [Freudian slips](https://en.wikipedia.org/wiki/Freudian_slip).
-Well-known are instances when, due to such errors, prominent political figures became objects of ridicule, and their careers suffered as a result.
+Well-known are instances when, due to such errors, prominent political figures became objects of ridicule, and their careers were affected as a result.
 I too have had occasions when the first impulse was to take an ill-considered action, but then came the realization that the initial reaction is not always correct.
 The initial impulse is often false due to the influence of Satan, especially when a person is in a state of stress.